fbpx

 The right food

-The Boston Terrier has a very short jaw and a round skull.
-You should keep this physical feature in mind when feeding your dog.
-The small dog may have problems with chewing, which means that the teeth are not used evenly.
-This can affect your dog's health in the long run.
-In addition, painful inflammation of the gums can occur.
+The small dog may have problems chewing, which means that the teeth are not loaded evenly.
+This can have a negative effect on your dog's health in the long term.
+It can also lead to painful inflammation of the gums.

-Sinces food should always be given at the same time.
+The food should always be given at the same time.
 Clean water should be available around the clock.

 Brushes with soft rubber nubs massage the dog.
-If your Boston Terrier got very dirty while playing, you should wash him only with water.
+If the Boston Terrier has become very dirty while playing, it should only be washed with water.
 Only in exceptional cases should dogs be washed with special dog shampoos.
-Too frequent shampooing can damage the natural protective layer on the skin and coat.
-As a result, germs penetrate more quickly.
+Shampooing too often can damage the natural protective layer of the skin and coat.
+This makes it easier for pathogens to penetrate.

 Suitable accessories